-Macclesfield Town Centre Recovery Working Group Terms of Reference V3
+Macclesfield Town Centre Regeneration Working Group Terms of Reference

-Macclesfield Town Centre Recovery Working Group Terms of Reference V3
+Macclesfield Town Centre Regeneration Working Group Terms of Reference

 1. Purpose

-1.3 The principal responsibilities of the Macclesfield Town Centre Recovery Working Group (WG) will be first and foremost, to develop and lead a recovery plan for Macclesfield Town Centre in light of Covid-19 by:
+1.3 The principal responsibilities of the Macclesfield Town Centre Regeneration Working Group (WG) will be:

 2. Scope

-2.2 Initiatives included in the Recovery Plan may be temporary or permanent but will be limited to what can be achieved in the short to medium term.
-Any longer-term initiatives suggested considered by the Working Group to be worthy of further consideration may be referred on to relevant parties as appropriate.
+2.2 Initiatives included in the Regeneration may be temporary or permanent but will be limited to what can be achieved by this group.
+Any longer-term initiatives will be included in the plan with the understanding that the WG alone cannot make all the achievements and may refer on to relevant parties as appropriate.

 3. Goals of the Working Group

-Create and lead a recovery plan which is both operational and strategic and, whilst focused on identifying measures to support the short to medium term recovery of the town centre, respects the vision, objectives and longer term aspirations set out in the Macclesfield Town Centre Strategic Regeneration Framework and other strategic documents such as the Macclesfield Town Council Strategy 2019 -2023.
+Revisit the recovery plan and extend with more regeneration aspirations, which are both operational and strategic and, whilst focused on identifying measures to support the short to medium term regeneration of the town centre, respects the vision, objectives and longer term aspirations set out in the Macclesfield Town Centre Strategic Regeneration Framework and other strategic documents such as the Macclesfield Town Council Strategy 2023-27.

 To involve community and stakeholder organisations as well as retail, transport, heritage, environmental and volunteer groups.